 If you already know the answers to this question, then you’re far ahead of the rest of us!
 If you don’t, read on further to find out.

 Antiviral refers to a property that fights viruses.
-So, let’s start our education of antiviral by unpacking what a virus is and how natural antiviral foods can help fight it.
+So, let’s start our education on antiviral by unpacking what a virus is and how natural antiviral foods can help fight it.

 What does Antiviral Mean?

 Viruses cause diseases, some serious and some not so serious.
 They are “tiny package[s]” of DNA or RNA “jacketed in a protein covering.”
 The only goal of a virus is to create more viruses, which is exactly what happens when a virus infects a cell.
-Once the infected cell dies, it releases all of the newly created viruses that go on to infect more cells, and so on and so forth.
+Once the infected cell dies, it releases all of the newly created viruses that go on to infect more cells, and so on.

 While the human body is designed to fight viruses on its own, medicine has advanced to help fight viruses with specially devised medicines called antivirals.
-There are many natural products being used to create ever newer and more effective antivirals, yet what if we simply consumed the antiviral product in its natural food state?
+Many natural products are being used to create ever newer and more effective antivirals, yet what if we simply consumed the antiviral product in its natural food state?
 This is the idea behind ingesting foods with antiviral properties.

 Foods with Antiviral Properties

-While there are certain foods that have antiviral properties — kale, spinach, brussels sprouts, and cabbage, to name just a few — some of the most effective antivirals are in the form of herbs.
-Antiviral herbs actually work to “inhibit the development of viruses.”
-While antiviral herbs boost the immune system and fight viral infections, they also benefit your cardiovascular health, decrease inflammation, and help support your digestive system.
+While certain foods have antiviral properties — kale, spinach, brussels sprouts, and cabbage, to name just a few — some of the most effective antivirals are in the form of herbs.
+Antiviral herbs work to “inhibit the development of viruses.”
+While antiviral herbs boost the immune system and fight viral infections, they also benefit your cardiovascular health, decrease inflammation, and help Support your digestive system.
 On top of that, aside from any allergies, antiviral herbs are safe and rarely have any side effects.
-Top ranking antiviral herbs include elderberry, Echinacea, garlic, ginger, calendula, licorice root, and oregano.
+Top-ranking antiviral herbs include elderberry, Echinacea, garlic, ginger, calendula, licorice root, and oregano.

 You may have been doing a lot of reading about good bacteria called probiotics.
 This is a hot topic that has swept through the research, medical, and health fields with veracity.
 So, when people are purposefully filling their guts with probiotics (healthy bacteria), why would you want to ingest an antibacterial food?